Rays beat White Sox 8-4; McHugh earns first save

 ST. PETERSBURG, Fla.
 (AP) — Brandon Lowe, Manuel Margot and Joey Wendle each had two hits and two RBIs, and the Tampa Bay Rays beat the Chicago White Sox 8-4 on Saturday.

 Wander Franco also had two hits and scored twice as Tampa Bay won for the fifth time in six games.
+The top prospect has reached base in 23 consecutive games.

 Luis Patiño (3-3) pitched six innings of two-run ball, and Collin McHugh got five outs for his first career save.

 The AL East-leading Rays finished with 11 hits while scoring at least eight runs for the 11th time in 15 games.